 Before implementation of a new system, everyone affected by this system/document should share ideas or concerns.
 Because it will have an impact their job.

 These same people should also be involved in the testing, revising and updating of the system.

 When dealing with hundreds of terms it can become very confusing.
 Also, it’s helpful to standardize your fonts to only one or two.
 Be consistent.

 There must be no gaps/holes in information, logic, or design.

 You need to reference documents to other frequently-used documents.
-This will ensure they will not be lost, discarded or forgotten.
-Out of sight, out of mind is true!
+This ensures they’re not lost, discarded or forgotten.
+Because, out of sight, out of mind is true!

 If the head of the company is delegating the task of building, implementing and updating the system, they should at least give the final approval and needs to know exactly how all new systems and updates are designed to work.
 It starts at the top!

 Organizing the Operations Manual

 Document Management is compiling and organizing of documents into an Operations Manual.
 Again, no need to start from the bottom, become a client of System100 and hit the ground running in a matter of days or months!
 It’s up to you!
 We can help!